scrudgey/DJ2020/burglar_v2.md

 3. gadgets- how?
     i like the idea that the player has a reprogramable key and keycard that integrates with the multitool.

+* attack surface has a circuit
+    * circuit has a camera
+    * camera has a render texture
+* when click on element (circuit board, etc)
+    * result: change render texture and current camera
+    * use current camera for raycasting
+    * a button on burglar view is activated, and on click it returns us to the main camera
+    * raycast to skyboxnoshadow too
+* draw circuit, wires
+* snippable wires
+* wire configuration controlled by graph edges
+* snipping wires disables edges in graph
+* refactor tool selectors:
+    * bag starts out at top
+    * cyberdeck starts hidden
+    * when electronic panel selected, cyberdeck rises up too
+* mode: tool is out, usb not selected: show prompt
+* mode: usb selected: show "scanning..."
+* mode: usb selected, mouse over: show info on connected node
+* mouse exit not doing anything
+* start from "none"
+* when returning usb to anchor, reset to none
+* allow click to attach
+* announce decoded in some way
+* easings / coroutines
+    * ease in indicators
+    * flash buttons on reveal
+    * flash waveforms on correct
+    * flash total waveform on match
+* RAM chip- keycard and keypad doors
+* implement power analysis mode
+    * detect when entered code is correct
+        * store key entry
+        * disable buttons
+    * mouse over ram chip
+* randomize waveforms per key
+* mode: usb connected to ram chip: show decode mode
+* randomized circuit layouts
+* add circuit board randomization before we add to everything
+    * laser component
+        * bridge from laser unit to control unit
+    * alarm central
+    * router
+    * transformer
+    * keycard reader
+        * move doorlock to keycard reader
+        * create ram chip